chmouel/pipelines-as-code/docs/content/docs/install/bitbucket_cloud.md

 title: Bitbucket Cloud
 weight: 14
 ---
+# Pipelines-as-Code?
+Works Great with Bitbucket Cloud!
-# Use Pipelines-as-Code with Bitbucket Cloud

-Pipelines-As-Code supports on [Bitbucket Cloud](https://bitbucket.org) through a webhook.
+Want to use Pipelines-as-Code with Bitbucket Cloud?
+Awesome!
+It's totally doable through a webhook.

-Follow the Pipelines-As-Code [installation](/docs/install/installation) according to your Kubernetes cluster.
+First things first, you'll need to get Pipelines-as-Code set up on your Kubernetes cluster.
+Just follow the [installation guide](/docs/install/installation) – it'll walk you through everything.

-## Create Bitbucket Cloud App Password
+## Let's Make an App Password in Bitbucket Cloud

-Follow this guide to create an app password:
+Heads up!
+You're gonna need to create an app password in Bitbucket Cloud.
+Think of it like a special key just for Pipelines-as-Code to do its thing.

+Atlassian has a handy guide for this, right here:

 <https://support.atlassian.com/bitbucket-cloud/docs/app-passwords/>

-Check these boxes to add the permissions to the token:
+When you're making that app password, make sure to tick these boxes to give it the right permissions.
+We need these so Pipelines-as-Code can interact with your repos and pull requests:

 - Account: `Email`, `Read`
 - Workspace membership: `Read`, `Write`